Authored by the expert who managed and guided the team behind the Japan Property Pack

 Can a foreign-owned company buy property in Japan?

-Owning property through a company in Japan can shift how taxes are calculated, potentially allowing certain deductions, but it also creates new taxes and compliance burdens, so it does not automatically lower your overall tax bill.
+Owning property through a company can sometimes shift how taxes are calculated (for example, allowing certain expense deductions), but it also creates new costs such as corporate tax filings, accounting fees, and annual compliance obligations, so it does not automatically lower the total tax bill.

 Thinking of buying real estate in Japan?